-We apply the 3D-likelihood method to analyze the dataset.
-The test statistic $\Delta {\rm TS}$ for \lsi~ is 51.8 in the KM2A energy range, corresponding to a significance of 6.2$\sigma$.
-We also fit the data with a power-law model with an exponential cutoff to test for potential curvature in the SED of \lsi.
-Compared to the pure power-law fit, the TS increases by 2 with one additional parameter.
-We therefore conclude that the pure power-law model is favored and no significant cutoff is observed in the SED.
-For WCDA, the SED is well described by a power law.
-Details of the median energy, flux, and TS in each energy bin for WCDA and KM2A are given in Table.\ref{table:Flux point}.
+A total of two sources are resolved within the ROI, the other being 1LHAASO J0249+6022, which is likely a pulsar halo or pulsar wind nebula (PWN) associated with PSR J0248+6021.
+The Test Statistic ($\Delta {\rm TS}$) for \lsi\ is 51.8 in the KM2A energy range, corresponding to a significance of 6.2$\sigma$.
+We also fit the data with an exponential cutoff power-law model to test for potential curvature in the spectral energy distribution (SED) of \lsi.
+Compared to the pure power-law fit, the TS value increases by only 2 with the addition of one extra parameter.
+We therefore conclude that the pure power-law model is statistically favored, and no significant cutoff is observed in the SED above 25 TeV.
+Similarly, the WCDA SED is well described by a power law.
+Details of the median energy, flux, and TS for each energy bin are summarized in the Table.~\ref{table:Flux point}.